ISISComputingGroup/ibex_developers_manual/Our-Lua-Utility-Functions.md

 ### `setAsynOptions(device, port, baud, bits, parity, stop)`

 Note: This automatically sets asyn address port to -1.
-If you need to set it differently please use the calls iocsh.drAsynSerialPortConfigure and iocsh.asynSetOption in your script.
+If you need to set it differently please use the calls `iocsh.drvAsynSerialPortConfigure` and `iocsh.asynSetOption` in your script.

 For a real device configure the asyn serial port and set the baud, bits, parity and stop options for it.